 The Case for Cold Wallets

-Here’s how a cold wallet works.
+Here’s how cold wallets for cryptocurrency works.
 At the moment of cryptocurrency transaction, the cold wallet reveals the private keys in an offline environment.
 Even if the transaction is initiated online, it is moved to an offline wallet—which can be on paper, an unconnected computer, or USB—for the digital signature phase.
 The transaction is recorded online afterward, but at no point are the private keys revealed or recorded online.

-The benefits of using a cold wallet are potentially infinite, but here are the top 3:
+The benefits of using cold wallets for cryptocurrency are potentially infinite, but here are the top 3:

 - Cold Wallets Keep Your Private Key Secret

 - Since your private key isn’t exposed online during transactions, it’s not vulnerable to being seen or stolen by nefarious entities.

 - Cold Wallets Aren’t in Danger of Being Targeted by Hackers or Damaged by Computer Viruses